daria-serkova/aws-cdk/audit-services/audit-as-service-streaming-firehose/architecture/README.md

 For most large-scale Audit as a Service architectures, Firehose based solution is sufficient and more straightforward to use if/when:

 - If your primary goal is to store audit logs in S3, Elasticsearch, or Redshift for later analysis and you don’t need to process each event immediately.
-Firehose is designed for **near real-time data delivery**.
+Firehose is designed for **near real-time data delivery**: it delivers data with a slight delay, typically ranging from seconds to minutes, rather than instantly.
+This is ideal for scenarios where data freshness is important but absolute real-time processing is not required.
 - When you need a straightforward, fully managed pipeline for moving audit logs from the ingestion point to a storage solution.
 Firehose is designed for near data delivery with minimal configuration.

 In following cases, consider [Kinesis solution](#):